UBC-CIC/commit2act/docs/UserGuide.md

 ## Landing Page

-The Landing Page contains 4 main sections.
+Once a user is logged in, the Landing Page displays relevant updates including alerts, the user's recent progress, leaderboards and a list of the groups a user belongs to.
+There are 4 main sections.

 ### 1. Alerts